-Building upon the infrastructure improvements associated with the launch of BaltimoreLink, MDOT MTA is working with local jurisdictions to increase bus reliability, speed and passenger safety throughout the BaltimoreLink system.
-MDOT MTA has pursued a data-driven approach to identify opportunities in the system, focusing on reliability, bus speeds, and travel delays at bus stops.
+Building upon the infrastructure improvements associated with the launch of BaltimoreLink, MTA is working with local jurisdictions to increase bus reliability, speed and passenger safety throughout the BaltimoreLink system.
+MTA has pursued a data-driven approach to identify opportunities in the system, focusing on reliability, bus speeds, and travel delays at bus stops.
 Potential targeted investments to the roadway that prioritize transit riders include curb-extensions at bus stops, transit signal priority, dedicated bus lanes, queue jumps, and more.
 For more information, please contact transitpriority@mta.maryland.gov.

 Current Projects